-Many different cores are available for use in sandwich construction.
-We choose foam core in our hulls because it has superior physical properties over all other cores and is resistance to water penetration and savings in weight.
+Many different cores are available for use in sandwich construction because it has superior physical properties over all other cores and is resistance to water penetration and savings in weight.

-QUALITY CONTROL
+• QUALITY CONTROL

 Great care is taken in controlling the quality during the production of laminated parts.
 The following steps are necessary to guarantee that the physical properties used in the design is the same as those which are built into the part.